 - Tea Ceremony at the Nishida Family Gardens ‘Gyokusen-en’

-- Ishikawa Prefectural Museum for Traditional Products and Crafts
+- Ishikawa Prefectural Museum for Traditional Products and Crafts (time permitting)

 - Train from Kanazawa to Kyoto